Ishinomaki, Sendai 2012 - My Experience

 On the Way to Ishinomaki Station

-Finally and safe, I'm here at Ishinomaki station.
+Finally feeling a bit safe, here I am at Ishinomaki station.
 I took out my map which is in Japanese off course.

 But which way is North, South, East, or West?

-I might have a better view up there.
-It wasn't helpful.
-I then found my way back to the station and decided to walk towards up the street and maybe take a left.
-I was going to the left side of that mountain and I thought maybe it would be in that direction.
+I might be getting a better view up there.
+It wasn't too helpful.
+I then changed my mind and found my way back to the station and decided to walk up towards this certain street and maybe take a left.
+I decided to continue on to the left side of that mountain not knowing what was around the corner.
+I was thinking maybe the ocean areas would be in that direction.

 And that is when I thought to myself.
 If there was a tsunami, this is the place I'm looking for.
 So I continued on not knowing how this place used to look like before the tsunami happened.
 I'm finally here.